emilsvennesson/shed/documents/assignments/sdd.md

 - Parsing, fetches the data from a Json file

 #### View
-As a consequence of using scenebuilder and fxml files with maven, is that the fxml files need to be in the resource folder.
+As a consequence of using Scene builder and FXML files with maven, is that the FXML files need to be in the resource folder.
 Therefore the view is not a package in the java structure.
-However, the dependancies still apply correctly.
+However, the dependencies still apply correctly.
 When we create a FXML file a controller is associated with that file.
-The fxml file then points to that file and gives it all the Objects and information it needs to execute correctly.
+The FXML file then points to that file and gives it all the Objects and information it needs to execute correctly.

 #### Controller
-This package includes all of the controllers that is associated to the different fxml files.
+This package includes all of the controllers that is associated to the different FXML files.
-A controller for an fxml file handles what happens when a user does any sort of input
+A controller for an FXML file handles what happens when a user does any sort of input